-Not all personal injury cases end up in court.
+Not all Georgia personal injury cases end up in court.
 In fact, many are resolved through negotiated settlements.

 However, if an insurance company refuses to agree to a full and fair settlement, you can expect your case to go into court.
 Even after a trial begins, however, a settlement can still be reached.
 In many cases, a settlement is reached after the jury returns a verdict.

 At The Millar Law Firm our goal is to make sure you obtain a maximum recovery in your case – whether it occurs through a settlement or a verdict.
 Along the way, we will always pay close attention to your objectives and answer all of your questions.